risavkarna/blog/ck889q9g000hcdqs1earhic1h.md

 sbt run
 ```

 This downloads all the dependencies and starts the system.
+You can also find a Java seed for Play and use Java with Play.
+Java APIs now have feature parity with Scala APIs in Scala but it is still a better dev experience when you use Scala.

 In a browser, enter ```localhost:9000``` to view the welcome page.